 A friend, Andy Brown, recommended that I attend the short course in Making Musical Instruments at West Dean College near Chichester, home to the Edward James Foundation, with an international reputation for its many and varied courses.

-That was in 2003, and I have attended nearly every year since then to make different instruments and hone my luthier skills.
+That was in 2003, and I have attended several years since then to make different instruments and hone my luthier skills.

-Instruments I have made with guidance from college tutor Andy Butterworth are;
+Instruments I have made with guidance from the college tutors are;

 Hammer Dulcimer